meghaus/sendTwilioInvites/README.md

 ### Prerequisites

 - Limesurvey Version 4.3
-- An account at a Twilio SMS Gateway which provides a HTTP/HTTPS interface to interact with the plugin via HTTP post requests.
+- An account at a Twilio SMS Gateway which provides a HTTP/HTTPS interface to interact with the plugin.

-### SMS Gateway set Up

-The SMS Gateway account credentials should be saved in the pluginConfig.php file, depending on the gateway of your choice, the authentication method for your account can be a username & password, OAuth key or an API key.
-Some changes in line 116 might be needed accordingly.
-Read the documentation of the Gateway HTTP request to ensure compatibility.

 ### Installation